Test Track is located in World Discovery at EPCOT. Design and test your own car on this exhilarating attraction.

 Did you know?

 - Test Track was the first attraction at Walt Disney World to offer a single-rider queue.
 Rock ‘n’ Roller Coaster Starring Aerosmith at Disney’s Hollywood Studios and “Expedition Everest” at Disney’s Animal Kingdom also have single rider lines.
+Also, Rise of the Resistance and Millennium Falcon: Smuggler’s Run also periodically offer single rider lines.

 - By virtue of the 65 mile-per-hour speed test, Test Track is the fastest Disney attraction in the world.
-Rock ‘n’ Roller Coaster Starring Aerosmith, which tops out at 60 miles-per-hour, places second in this regard.
+Rock ‘n’ Roller Coaster Starring Aerosmith, which also tops out at 60 miles-per-hour, places second in this regard.

 - The original version of Test Track featured a more generic, less futuristic, atmosphere.
 Guests did not design cars, and tests included a break test, a hot test, a cold test, and a barrier test prior to the outdoor speed portion.